W0lfwang/FNV_vscode_syntax/README.md

-# The Elder Scrolls IV: Oblivion Script Syntax
+# Fallout: New Vegas Script Syntax

-This extension provides a TextMate grammar for the scripting language used in The Fallout: New Vegas (fnvscript).
+This extension provides a TextMate grammar for the scripting language used in The Fallout: New Vegas (fnvscript). to use with [Hot Reload (NVSE)](https://www.nexusmods.com/newvegas/mods/70962).

 This is a fork from tes4_vscode_syntax, right now it's only an adaptation for the extension .gek